ejsa13/chRIS_store_helm/README.md

 # chRIS_store_helm
 helm charts for chRIS store backend and ui.

 postgres and swift are dependency chart for the chRIS store backend.
 If deploying in OCP, serviceaccounts for postgres (postres-sa), swift (swift-sa) and chRIS should have "anyuid" scc on it.
-The backend and fronted uses the same service account.

 Images are stored in quay.io/chrisproject